 A: Moody’s memory is alive around the world.
 Even with the Northfield Seminary for girls established in 1879 and the Mt Hermon School for boys established in 1881, Moody hasn’t always been remembered in Northfield, MA.
 In 2005 the schools consolidated on the Hermon campus.
 The Northfield campus was vacant from 2005 to 2017 with little capability to preserve the Moody legacy.
 In 2017, we were blessed when Emmitt Mitchell, who is now president of the Moody Center negotiated to have the Thomas Aquinas College from California accept three-fourths of the campus, which left a quarter for creation of Moody Center.
-The part of the campus Moody Center received included those places closest to Mr. Moody’s personal life, such as the Birthplace, the Homestead, Round Top, Martyrs Grove, and the Auditorium.
+The part of the campus Moody Center received included those places closest to Mr. Moody’s personal life, such as the Birthplace, the Homestead, Round Top, Witness Grove, and the Auditorium.
 We set out to preserve Mr. Moody’s memory in Northfield.

 My son Tim suggested an important way to preserve Moody’s memory: the collection of textual archives.
 Tim and I visited those places with close associations with D.L., to see if they would be partners with us to preserve and make accessible letters, sermons, reports, meeting minutes, notes and anything else bearing his signature.
 The D. L. Moody Digital Archives are now on-line and ready to serve the world!

 Q: Do you have a story that stands out as particularly significant to you?